 Corinda is different.
-Julian`s great great grandfather, Alfred Crisp, built this magnificent private house – one of Hobart’s biggest and best located – in the early 1880s.
-More than 130 years after his death, his visitor-friendly family home and its lavish gardens are still very much as he left them.
+Julian`s great great grandfather, Alfred Crisp, built this magnificent private house – one of Hobart’s biggest and best located – in the late 1870s.
+More than 100 years after his death, his visitor-friendly family home and its lavish gardens are still very much as he left them.

 Inheriting his father’s timber business, Alfred went on to build a much larger fortune.
 He was at various times a magistrate, a member of the House of Assembly and, repeatedly, Mayor of Hobart.
 His 10 children went on living here well into the 20th century.